MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-EdgeSyncServiceConfig.md

 ```

 ### -LogPath
-!!!
-Exchange Server 2010

-The LogPath parameter specifies the disk location to store the EdgeSyncLog files.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The LogPath parameter specifies the default location for the EdgeSyncLog files.
 The default value is TransportRoles\\Logs\\EdgeSync\\.

 ```yaml
 Type: String